AWC provides highly engaging, clinically grounded education designed to increase confidence, deepen understanding, and build skill.

 Access practical grief education anytime through recorded webinars and trainings you can watch at your own pace.

-A monthly free zoom session in partnership with Canadian Virtual Hospice where adults can ask any questions about supporting grieving children and youth.
+A free monthly Q&A zoom session in partnership with Canadian Virtual Hospice where adults can ask any questions about supporting grieving children and youth.

 Browse listing of previous workshops and presentations delivered by the AWC Grief Support team.